tochka-public/Tochka.JsonRpc/docs/en/server/utils.md

 ## HttpContext.SetJsonRpcResponse(IResponse response)

 Use this to set response manually.
-Caution: it may be overwritten later by filters
+Warning: it may be overwritten later by filters

 ## IJsonRpcFeature